 What is a digital thermometer, and how does it work?

-A digital thermometer is a kitchen tool used to accurately measure food temperature.
+A digital thermometer is a kitchen tool used to measure food temperature accurately.
 It typically consists of a metal probe connected to a digital display.
 The probe is inserted into the food, and the display shows the temperature reading.

 Why should I use a digital thermometer for cooking?